Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 - Whenever they would take damage other than from the shock affliction or this miracle, they gain that many stacks of shock instead.
 - Whenever they would gain stacks of an affliction other than shock, they gain the same number of stacks of shock instead.
-- At the beginning of each of their turns, if they have at least 10 stacks of shock, make a Prowess attack against all creatures in a 3 tile radius, including the selected creature.
+- At the beginning of each of their turns, if they have at least 10 stacks of shock, make a special attack against Prowess against all creatures in a 3 tile radius, including the selected creature.
 If you hit, deal electric damage equal to the stacks of shock.
 Creatures that you miss suffer the attack's effects at half efficacy.
 Then remove all stacks of shock from the affected creature.
 - The damage type of this attack is always electric and cannot be changed.
 - Treat any immunity to electric damage that the selected creature may have as if it were only resistance.